rathanbpoojary/rathan.github.io/README.md

-** text **
-` userId: 'User Unique id',                 // required
+` userId: 'User Unique id',                 // required `
-appId: 'Your application key'             // required
+` appId: 'Your application key'              // required `
-contactDisplayName: 'Callback function to return contact name by userId',
-       // function should receive one parameter i.e userId.
-Example given in Step 6 (optional)
-contactDisplayImage: 'Callback function to return image src of contact by  userId',
-      // function should receive one parameter i.e userId'.
-Example given in Step 7 (optional)
-desktopNotification: true or false,
+` contactDisplayName: 'Callback function to return contact name by userId', ` `       // function should receive one parameter i.e userId.
+Example given in Step 6 (optional) ` `contactDisplayImage: 'Callback function to return image src of contact by  userId', ` `     // function should receive one parameter i.e userId'.
+Example given in Step 7 (optional) ` ` desktopNotification: true or false, `
-      // only for chrome browser enable or disable desktop notifications for incoming messages (optional) `
+`      // only for chrome browser enable or disable desktop notifications for incoming messages (optional) `